 A statement in the job description indicating that the employment is temporary, including the start and end dates

-Verification of Employment Eligibility

-Boards must be aware that effective April 29, 2015, DOL issued new H-2B regulations that rescinded the I-9 verification of employment eligibility requirement from staff referrals for the H-2B program.

-Requirement to Recruit US Workers
+Requirement to Recruit U.S. Workers

-Boards must ensure that appropriate Workforce Solutions Office staff assists employers in recruiting US citizens for WorkInTexas.com job orders in which employers are seeking H-2B visa applicants.
+TWC and Boards must ensure that Workforce Solutions Office staff assists employers in recruiting U.S. citizens for WorkInTexas.com job orders in which employers are seeking H-2B visa applicants.
 That assistance may include recruitment activities such as the following:

 Informing unemployment recipients, including RESEA-eligible claimants, about available H-2B job orders